rdk/p2rank/misc/breaking-changes.md

-This file collects backwards incompatible changes that have a potential to break code thet uses P2Rank.
+This file collects backwards incompatible changes that have a potential to break code that uses P2Rank.

-These incluede:
+These include:

 * changes in the command line interface
 * changes in the input/output format